fanart-tv/fanartwiki/docs/General/getting started.md

 Hopefully this overview of the site will give you the big picture of what we do here.

 Where to go from here depends on what you want to do.
-Have a look at some of these other popular resources to get some more targeted information.
+Have a look at some of these other popular resources to get more targeted information.

 - [FAQ](faq.md)
 - [Navigating Fanart.tv](navigating fanart.tv.md)